dhis2/dhis2-docs/src/commonmark/en/content/implementation/setting-up-a-new-database.md

 completely detached from the collection form, and reports and other outputs are based on data elements and expressions/formulas composed of data elements and not the data collection forms.
-So the data analysis needs should drive the process, and not the look an feel of the data collection forms.
+So the data analysis needs should drive the process, and not the look and feel of the data collection forms.

 ### Data sets and data entry forms